Free lacrosse scoreboard with countdown clock

 Mikey Powell

 Mikey Powell is the only player in NCAA Division I history to win the Tewaaraton Award three times (2002, 2003, 2004) — lacrosse's equivalent of the Heisman Trophy.
-The Syracuse attackman combined exceptional stick skills, vision, and scoring ability into a game that was virtually unguardable.
+The Syracuse attackman combined exceptional stick skills, vision, and scoring ability into a game that was nearly unguardable.
 Powell finished his college career with 307 points (150 goals, 157 assists), establishing records that stood for years.
-His three consecutive Tewaaraton Awards — a feat never matched — cemented his status as one of the most decorated college lacrosse players of all time.
+His three consecutive Tewaaraton Awards.
+A feat never matched.
+Cemented his status as one of the most decorated college lacrosse players of all time.

 Paul Rabil

 Paul Rabil transformed lacrosse both on and off the field.
-As a player, the Johns Hopkins All-American and multiple-time PLL/MLL MVP was known for his devastating left-handed shot — one of the hardest ever recorded in professional lacrosse.
-But Rabil's greatest contribution may be off the field: in 2019, he co-founded the Premier Lacrosse League (PLL), which revolutionized the professional game with a tour-based model, ESPN broadcast deal, and player-first approach.
-Rabil's vision for growing lacrosse into a major professional sport has been the single most influential off-field development in the sport's modern history.
+As a player, the Johns Hopkins All-American and multiple-time PLL/MLL MVP was known for his devastating left-handed shot, one of the hardest ever recorded in top-level lacrosse.
+But Rabil's greatest contribution may be off the field: in 2019, he co-founded the Premier Lacrosse League (PLL), which reshaped the top-level game with a tour-based model, ESPN broadcast deal, and player-first approach.
+Rabil's vision for growing lacrosse into a major sport has been the single most influential off-field development in the sport's recent history.

 John Grant Jr.

 John Grant Jr. is widely considered the greatest indoor (box) lacrosse player of all time.
 The Canadian forward dominated the National Lacrosse League for over two decades, winning three NLL MVP awards, multiple championships, and finishing as the league's all-time leading scorer.
-Grant's ability to score from anywhere on the floor — behind the back, between the legs, over the shoulder — made him virtually unguardable.
+Grant could score from anywhere on the floor (behind the back, between the legs, over the shoulder) and that range made him nearly unguardable.
 He was equally dominant in field lacrosse, representing Canada at multiple World Championships.
 His combination of creativity, intelligence, and scoring touch set a standard that has not been surpassed.

 Current Stars